Joe Sabasteanski: Professional career

-Sabasteanski was selected by the Brooklyn Dodgers in the 11th round of the 1943 NFL Draft.
-He signed with the Boston Yanks in January of 1946 after being discharged from the Marines.
+Sabasteanski was selected by the Brooklyn Dodgers in the 11th round of the 1943 NFL draft.
+He signed with the Boston Yanks in January 1946 after being discharged from the Marines.
 He played two seasons with the Yanks and another with the team after they relocated and became the New York Bulldogs.

 Coaching career and later life

 Sabasteanski returned to Fordham as an offensive line coach in 1951.
-He joined the coaching staff at Adelphi University in 1952 and was the Panthers head coach in 1953, compiling a record of 4-3-1 in the final season before the football program was discontinued.
+He joined the coaching staff at Adelphi University in 1952 and was the Panthers' head coach in 1953, compiling a record of 4-3-1 in the final season before the football program was discontinued.

 Sabasteanski died on July 1, 1972.
 He was posthumously inducted into the Fordham Athletics Hall of Fame in 1988 and the Maine Sports Hall of Fame in 1990.